TrueInquisitor/TrueInquisitor/README.md

 - 👋 Hi, I’m @TrueInquisitor
 - 👀 I’m interested in learning as much as I can about prgramming!
 - 🌱 I’m currently learning Full-Stack Development.
-- 💞️ I’m looking to collaborate on nothing yet, not knowledgeable enough.
+- 💞️ I’m looking to collaborate on anything at all, any opportunity is a learning opportunity!
 - 📫 How to reach me, email me at inquisitorbusz@gmail.com.

 <!---